Updated: October 2, 2021

 Have a meal at the Roots Cafe for the “freshest, most beautiful food in the area” (they are not kidding- I can vouch from experience) or relax with a wine tasting overlooking manicured vineyards at Inspire Moore Winery, next door to Roots Cafe.

 Stop for a world-famous grape pie (and other delicious baked goods) at Monica’s Pies– you haven’t lived until you tried their Key Lime.
-Enjoy your goodies at Carolabarb Park (located at 7083 Co Rd 12) only a 3 min drive away with breathtaking views of the lake.
+Then, enjoy your goodies at the Scenic Overlook (located at 7083 Co Rd 12), only a 3 min drive away with breathtaking views of the lake.

 Around the same area is Grimes Glen Park.
 It is a fun pit stop for an upstream waterfall walk (closed on Sundays).
-It’s an easy 1 mile out and back trail through Grimes Creek.
-You will have to walk in ankle-deep water to make it to the last waterfall and swimming hole, but don’t let that stop you, it’s worth the effort!
+It’s an easy 1 mile out and back trail through Grimes Creek (2 miles total).
+You will have to walk in ankle-deep water to make it to the last waterfall and swimming hole, but don’t let that stop you; it’s worth the effort!

-I wore these Columbia sport sandals on the Grimes Glen hike and they were so comfortable and easy to hike in (this is an Amazon Affiliate link, which means if you purchese through this link I may earn a small comission (at no extra cost to you).
+I wore these Columbia sport sandals on the Grimes Glen hike, and they were so comfortable and easy to hike in (this is an Amazon Affiliate link, which means if you purchase through this link, I may earn a small commission (at no extra cost to you).

 Continue south (about 36 min, 25 mi) from Grimes Glen to Hammondsport (south Cayuga Lake) for the night.